KLTH: KLTH

 In 1998, KKJZ was acquired by Infinity Broadcasting, which later was merged into CBS Radio.
-On February 1, 2002, CBS changed the station's call sign to KLTH, and flipped back to Soft AC as "Lite Rock 106.7, K-Lite."
+On February 1, 2002, CBS changed the station's call sign to KLTH, and flipped back to soft AC as "Lite Rock 106.7, K-Lite".

-On January 9, 2006, KLTH changed its format to 1960s and 1970s oldies as "106.7 K-Hits."
+On January 9, 2006, KLTH changed its format to 1960s and 1970s oldies as "106.7 K-Hits".
 Over time, KLTH expanded its scope to cover the 1980s as well.
-Its competition was Adult hits KYCH, which was previously KKSN, Portland's outlet for the oldies format prior to KLTH's debut.
+Its competition was adult hits KYCH, which was previously KKSN, Portland's outlet for the oldies format prior to KLTH's debut.
 The debut of “K-Hits” was quite successful, capitalizing on the oldies/classic hits vacuum left by KKSN.
 Programmed by Dennis Constantine and Creative Imaging by John Hugill, K-Hits was a top 3 contender until KQOL changed to classic hits and competed directly.

 On April 1, 2009, CBS Radio sold KLTH to Clear Channel Communications along with KXJM.
 The sale made KLTH and KQOL sister stations.
 Both co-existed until May 6, 2009, when KQOL flipped to classic rock as KFBW.
-Previous KQOL were redirected to KLTH, which aired the message "Welcome 105.9 listeners."
-Weekend specialty programs on KLTH included "Saturday Night Fever", a weekly classic Disco show.
+Previous KQOL listeners were redirected to KLTH, which aired the message "Welcome 105.9 listeners."
+Weekend specialty programs on KLTH included "Saturday Night Fever", a weekly classic disco show.

 Shortly after the move, on August 17, 2009, the name was changed to "Oldies 106.7" with a logo identical to CBS Radio's WODS in Boston.
 This was later replaced by a more modern logo.
 In the May 2011 Arbitron PPMs, KLTH became the number one station in the Portland area radio rankings, overtaking the market's usual top station, co-owned KKCW, which plays adult contemporary music.

 On August 1, 2014, at 5 p.m., KLTH shifted its format to classic hits and rebranded as "106.7 The Eagle".
 Most listeners did not notice much of a change, since KLTH had already been cutting back 1960s titles and focusing mostly on the 70s and 80s hits.

 KLTH-HD2

 In 2010, KLTH began broadcasting in the HD Radio format.
 On June 4, 2010, KLTH-HD2 signed on a 1950s-1960s oldies format branded as "Real Oldies".
-On April 17, 2015 KLTH-HD2 switched to iHeartMedia's "My 60s" format, featuring the hits of the 1960s (now known as "iHeart '60s").
+On April 17, 2015, KLTH-HD2 switched to iHeartMedia's "My 60s" format, featuring the hits of the 1960s (now known as "iHeart '60s").

 KLTH-HD3

 In December 2018 KLTH began airing "The Breeze" soft adult contemporary format on its HD3 subchannel.
-It has since removed.
+It has since been removed.